John Cafferty and the Beaver Brown Band: History

 The band's next album, the self-produced Roadhouse, sold well to their fan base but did not reach the sales heights of Tough All Over.
 In 1989, they followed it with the score to an "Eddie" sequel, Eddie and the Cruisers II: Eddie Lives! which became their last major label release of new material.

 Several personnel changes occurred over the next few years with Kenny Jo Silva departing in 1992 and Pat Lupo in 1994 to be replaced, respectively, by Jackie Santos, formerly of Tavares, and Dean Cassell.
 Bobby Cotoia had been forced to retire from the road during the 1990s due to illness, but remained an active member of the group in the studio.
 His on-stage replacement was Steve Burke who remains in the line-up.
-Cotoia died from liver disease on September 3, 2004, leaving behind a wife and two children.
+Cotoia died from liver disease on September 3, 2004, survived by a wife and two children.
 On many of the band's shows over the past decade, drummer Don "DC" Culp has filled the role when Santos is not available.

 In 2016, Rolling Stone ranked the fictional Eddie and the Cruisers at No. 18 in their list of 25 Greatest Movie Bands.

 John Cafferty & The Beaver Brown Band continue to tour.
 Their music has appeared on the soundtracks of several major motion pictures including There's Something About Mary (1998) and Dumb and Dumber To (2014).

-Original bassist Pat Lupo died on June 21, 2021 at the age of 66.
+Original bassist Pat Lupo died on June 21, 2021, at the age of 66.

 In August 2021, the band were the headline performers at the Providence Performing Arts Center's first in-person event since the beginning of the COVID-19 pandemic the previous year, sharing the bill with Southside Johnny and the Asbury Jukes.

-In September 2022, the band celebrated its 50th anniversary with the release of its first Greatest Hits album.
+In September 2022, the band celebrated its 50th anniversary with the release of a greatest hits album.